Reprak11/flask-auth-app/README.md

 If you'd like to request a new function, feel free to do so by opening an issue [here](https://github.com/Reprak11/flask-auth-app/issues/new).
 Please include sample queries and their corresponding results.

+## Tutorial

+You can find the tutorial [here](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login)

 ## Built with
   Front-end